federicaciuffo/aws-application-networking-k8s/docs/contributing/developer.md

 Before proceeding to the next sections, you need to:

 1. Create a and set up a cluster `dev-cluster` with the controller following the [AWS Gateway API Controller installation guide on Amazon EKS](../guides/deploy.md).

+    !!!
+Note
+        You can either install the Controller and CRDs following the [steps in the installation guide](../guides/deploy.md/#install-the-controller) or using the steps below if you prefer to create the individual CRDs.

 1. Clone the [AWS Gateway API Controller](https://github.com/aws/aws-application-networking-k8s) repository.
     ```bash
     git clone git@github.com:aws/aws-application-networking-k8s.git